 The film was produced in 1948 and was mostly shot in the old section of the city of Bari (Puglia).

-At the end of WWII, Jewish refugees were temporarily hosted in transit camps in Apulia, which had been established under the aegis of the United Nations and the Allied Forces, with the support of International Jewish organizations.
+At the end of WWII, Jewish refugees were temporarily housed in displaced persons camps in Apulia, which had been established under the aegis of the Allied Forces.

 Many of them were Holocaust survivors who were directed from various European places to DP (Displaced Persons) camps established in Bari, Barletta and in several small villages on the Lecce sea coast (the most important ones being Santa Cesarea, Santa Maria al Bagno, Santa Maria di Leuca, Tricase Porto).